- Our Work

 - Gaps in institutional and administrative capacity of the government and other major stakeholders in undertaking trade-enabling measures.

-TRADE will seek improvements in areas such as trade in goods, services trade, investment, intellectual property rights, standards conformance, government procurement, competition policy and other relevant features of a free trade agreement – building a business-friendly trade environment and facilitating growth.
+To build a business-friendly trade environment and facilitate growth, the TRADE Project will seek improvements in areas such as trade in goods, services trade, investment, intellectual property rights, standards conformance, government procurement, competition policy and other relevant features of a free trade agreement.

 To improve the Philippines’ global standing in the international economy through higher levels of trade and foreign direct investment.